aws-samples/serverless-samples/queue-based-ingestion/python-cdk/README.md

 **\*Note:** Please verify that current directory is <repository path>/serverless-samples/queue-based-ingestion/python-cdk

-To verify it run command basename "pwd" - it should return python-cdk as an end of directory path.
+To verify it, run the command basename "pwd" - it should return python-cdk as an end of the directory path.

 **\*Note:** You may need to set up AWS CodeCommit repository access for HTTPS users [using Git credentials](https://docs.aws.amazon.com/codecommit/latest/userguide/setting-up-gc.html?icmpid=docs_acc_console_connect_np) and [set up the AWS CLI Credential Helper](https://docs.aws.amazon.com/console/codecommit/connect-tc-alert-np).